-Seconds later, Nancy Hill, was shoving a microphone in the face of the distraught young mother.
+Seconds later, Nancy Hill, shoved a microphone in the face of the distraught young mother.

 “You know her?” asked Gina.

-Renata walked over to a side counter and picked up her iPhone.
+Antonia walked over to a side counter and picked up her cell.
 “Go ahead and eat.
 I’m going to call Lucas.”

 “Lucas Remington, the sheriff’s deputy you’re friends with?” asked Gina.

-Renata nodded as she said, “Hello Lucas.
+Antonia nodded as she said, “Hello Lucas.
 Yes, I heard.
 We’re going to help with the search after we feed the horses.
 Gina’s with me.
 Okay, I’ll call you as soon as we’re done.
-Let me know if you need horses to continue the search,” said Renata and then she clicked off the call and slid the phone in her pocket.
+Let me know if you need horses.”
+Antonia clicked off the call and slid the phone in her pocket.

-Gina had finished eating and was starting to clean up, but then Renata said, “We’ll clean up later.
+“We’ll clean up later.
 Pull on your boots and let’s go.”
-She grabbed a chicken sausage with one hand and ate it as she opened the back door with the other and strode toward the main barn which housed the mares.
-Gina came flying out the door behind her just after slipping her feet into her steel-toed cowboy boots, her barn boots as she called them.
-Even in a hurry, Renata looked graceful in Gina’s eyes as she scrambled to keep up.
+Antonia grabbed a chicken sausage with one hand and ate it as she opened the back door with the other and strode toward the main barn which housed the mares.
+Gina slipped her feet into her steel-toed cowboy boots, her barn boots as she called them and came flying out the door behind Antonia.
+Even in a hurry, she looked graceful in Gina’s eyes as she scrambled to keep up.

-“He’s bonding with you,” said Renata, as if she were reading Gina’s mind.
+“He’s bonding with you,” Antonia said, as if she were reading Gina’s mind.

 “What do you mean?
-He just turned for a second,” said Gina.
+He just turned for a second.”

-“When a horse stops eating feed, one of their favorite things, to greet someone, that means they care about that person,” said Renata.
+“When a horse stops eating feed, one of their favorite things, to greet someone, that means they care about that person,” said Antonia.

 Gina took one more look at Flame before stepping out of the stall and allowed herself to imagine for a moment that he was truly hers.

 “Ok, let’s go feed the retirees.
-They’re already gathered up front,” said Renata, breaking Gina from her reverie.
+They’re already gathered up front,” said Antonia, breaking Gina from her thoughts.

-Gina loved how Renata called the front pasture horses retirees.
+Gina loved how Antonia called the southwest pasture horses, retirees.
 They earned their retirement she always said.
-The feed buckets for the pasture horses hung on the fence just east of the stallion barn, so they didn’t have far to walk.
-Renata had poured feed into a wheelbarrow that she rolled over now as they walked toward the fence.
+The feed buckets for the pasture horses hung on the fence just west of the stallion barn, so they didn’t have far to walk.
+Antonia had poured feed into a wheelbarrow that she rolled over now as they walked toward the fence.
 They both grabbed a scoop of feed and emptied them into a couple of buckets before wasting no time to scoop up some more feed.
 This was a process that had to be done quickly to minimize the breakout of fights.
 A few minutes later, all the horses were happily munching away in their individual buckets, but then Gina noticed one of the buckets had no one attending to it.

-“Oh my gosh, Renata!
+“Oh my gosh, Antonia!
 Where is Timmy?!”
 Gina exclaimed.

-“I just noticed that too,” said Renata.
-“I’ll saddle up Spirit, you get Freedom from the other barn and we’ll ride out to find him,” said Renata.
+“I just noticed that too,” said Antonia.
+“I’ll saddle up Spirit, you get Freedom from the other barn, and we’ll ride out to find him.”

 Gina ran to the mares’ barn to get Freedom.
-The seasoned mare had finished her feed and was happy to see Gina to take her out to the paddock as per the usual routine.
-Gina slipped her halter on her in the stall and as she exited the stall, she turned right in the barn aisle to head to her paddock.
+Stop crying!
+Antonia’s right.
+We’ll find Timmy.
+The seasoned mare had finished her feed and was happy to see Gina to take her out to the mares’ pasture as per the usual routine.
+Gina slipped her halter on her in the stall and as she exited the stall, she turned left in the barn aisle to head to the pasture.

 “Sorry girl.
 We have to find Timmy first.
-You’ll get to hang out with your paddock buddies later,” said Gina as she patted Freedom’s neck and then turned her the other way toward the saddling area.
+You’ll get to hang out with the other mares later.”
+Gina patted Freedom’s neck and then turned her the other way toward the saddling area.

-Just a short time later, Gina met up with Renata outside the gate that led to the front pasture.
-Renata on her black stallion, Spirit and Gina on the dependable chestnut mare.
+Gina met up with Antonia outside the gate that led to the southwest pasture.
+Antonia on her black stallion, Spirit, and Gina on the dependable chestnut mare.
 Freedom was the first offspring of Spirit.
-And like all his children, she was beautiful; fiery chestnut coat, flowing tail, blaze and all.
+And like all his children, she was beautiful; fiery chestnut coat, flowing tail, blaze, and all.

-“Ok, let’s check the pond out front first,” said Renata and they cantered out together toward the pond.
+“Ok, let’s check the pond out front first,” said Antonia and they cantered out together toward the pond.
 What a sight they would have been to anyone watching.
 Two petite women riding magnificent Arabian horses, running with tails held high.
-One glistening black in the morning sun and the other flaming red.
+One shimmering black in the morning sun and the other flaming red.

-Timmy was not at the pond, so they headed toward the gate that led to the back pasture.
-It was open this time of year, so they cantered through single file, Renata leading the way on Spirit.
+Timmy was not at the pond.
+They headed toward the south gate that led to the back riding trails.
+It was open this time of year, so they cantered through single file, Antonia leading the way on Spirit.
 Kuhaylah Arabians was over two hundred acres in size, so the search was cut out for them.
 They rode side by side on the main trail, walking now and watching and listening.

 They both stopped in their tracks.
 They heard the faint whinny at the same time.
 Gina’s heart leapt into her throat, “Timmy’s alive!” she said out loud because she had feared the worst.
 She loved that little golden pony so much.

-Timmy slowed to a walk as they entered a small clearing, so Renata and Gina slowed their mounts too.
+Timmy slowed to a walk as they entered a small clearing, Antonia and Gina slowed their mounts too.
 Timmy had stopped in front of a lone tree in the clearing.
-Renata and Gina had both been temporarily blinded by the morning sun.
-Timmy stepped sideways, head down near the base of the tree and when Gina and Renata urged their horses a few steps forward into the shade of the great oak tree, they saw what Timmy was looking at.
+Antonia and Gina had both been temporarily blinded by the morning sun.
+Timmy stepped sideways, head down near the base of the tree and when Gina and Antonia urged their horses a few steps forward into the shade of the great oak tree, they saw what Timmy was looking at.

-The little boy stirred and placed his little hands on each side of Timmy’s soft muzzle and kissed his nose.
+The little boy stirred, placed his little hands on each side of Timmy’s soft muzzle and kissed his nose.
 “Hello horsey,” he said.

-“We found the boy,” said Renata talking on her cell to Lucas.
+“We found the boy,” said Antonia talking on her cell to Lucas.
 “He’s fine, just a few scratches and tired after his adventure,” she continued.

-“Ok, we’ll see you in a bit,” said Renata before setting down the cell phone.
+“Ok, we’ll see you in a bit,” said Antonia before setting down the cell phone.

-Renata walked over and sat down at the table with Gina and Caleb.
+Antonia walked over and sat at the table with Gina and Caleb.
 “How are you feeling Caleb?” she asked.

 There was a knock at the back door.
-Renata rose from the table and walked the few steps to the door, opening it and in stepped Lucas Remington, tall, dark and formidable in his deputy’s uniform.
-He removed his hat as he entered, revealing the tight, jet-black, curls clipped closely to his head.
+Antonia rose from the table and walked the few steps to the door, opening it and in stepped Lucas Remington, tall, dark, and formidable in his deputy’s uniform.
+He removed his hat as he entered, revealing the tight, jet-black curls clipped closely to his head.
 He was clean cut and smelled of leather and musk.
-Gina always had a hard time talking to him because of his great beauty.

-“Hello, Gina,” he said before turning his attention toward Renata.
-His face softened when he gazed at Renata and Gina wished that a man would look at her like that someday.
+“Hello, Gina,” he said before turning his attention toward Antonia.
+His face softened when he gazed at Antonia, and Gina wished that someone would look at her like that someday.

-“Hello Lucas,” Renata said smiling.
+“Hello Lucas.”
+Antonia smiled.
 “It’s good to see you as always.”

-Lucas smiled at her and then turned toward the boy, his face all business again.
-“How you feeling, Caleb?” he asked.
+Lucas returned her smile and then faced the boy, his expression all business again.
+“How you feeling, Caleb?”